-Must possess NBC and be permanent or probationary with a minimum of 60% or 4 periods of the day servicing as a classroom teacher.
+Must possess NBC, have permanent or probationary District status, and serve a minimum of 60% or 4 periods of the day (if secondary) serving as a classroom teacher.

-15% of salary to be paid as outlined below:
+15% of salary to be paid as outlined

-(1) Eligible teachers will receive 7.5% of their regular non-annualized rate each pay period (0903).
+(4) Eligible teachers will receive 7.5% of their regular contract hourly rate each month (1370).
 The remaining 7.5% will be paid as the employee completes an additional 92 hours of professional duties, as agreed upon.